-• Required to be Registered.
+- Required to be Registered.
 Under Section 203A(a)(1) of the Advisers Act, a mid-sized adviser that is not regulated or required to be regulated as an investment adviser in the state in which it has its principal office and place of business must register with the SEC regardless of the amount of assets it has under management, unless an exemption from registration is otherwise available.
-The SEC has proposed changes to Form ADV to require a mid-sized adviser filing with the SEC to affirm, upon application and annually thereafter, that it is not required to be registered as an adviser with the state securities authority in the state where it maintains its principal office and place of business.

-• Subject to State Examination.
+A mid-sized adviser filing with the SEC must affirm, upon application and annually thereafter, that (i) it is not required to be registered as an adviser with the state securities authority in the state where it maintains its principal office and place of business or (ii) is not subject to examination as an adviser by that state. - Subject to State Examination.
 A mid-sized adviser must register with the SEC if the adviser is not subject to examination as an investment adviser by the state in which the adviser has its principal office and place of business.
-The SEC will correspond with each state securities commissioner (or official with similar authority) and request that each state securities commissioner (or official with similar authority) advise the SEC as to whether an investment adviser registered in the state would be subject to examination as an investment adviser by that state's securities commissioner.
+The SEC has corresponded with each state securities commissioner (or official with similar authority) and requested that each state securities commissioner (or official with similar authority) advise the SEC as to whether a mid-sized adviser registered in the state would be subject to examination as an investment adviser by that state's securities commissioner.
+Each state responded, and only New York, Minnesota and Wyoming will be treated as a state where state-registered mid-sized advisers would not be subject to examination.

-(c) Calculation of Assets Under Management
+(d) Calculation of Assets Under Management

 In most cases, the amount of assets an adviser has under management will determine whether the adviser must be registered with the SEC or the states.
-Form ADV requires an adviser to report the market value of its assets under management, as determined within 30 days of the filing.
+Form ADV requires an adviser to report the market value of its assets under management, as determined within 90 days of the filing.

-The SEC is proposing a uniform method of calculating assets under management for purposes of determining eligibility for SEC registration, reporting assets under management on Form ADV, and the new exemptions from registration under the Advisers Act.
+The SEC will use a uniform method of calculating assets under management for purposes of determining eligibility for SEC registration, reporting assets under management on Form ADV, and the new exemptions from registration under the Advisers Act.
 (See "Exemptions from the Advisers Act Registration Requirements" above for more information).
-Under the proposed rules, in calculating regulatory assets under management, an adviser would:
+Under the rules, in calculating regulatory assets under management, an adviser will: